macxcool/ScaleBuilder/README.md

 I was inspired by the Python 'Mingus' package, but I wanted to do something similar with PowerShell on Linux just because I can ;-).
 Whenever I get stuck I have a look at Mingus for inspiration so some (a lot?) of my algorithms look similar although I have to do things a bit differently in PowerShell.

+I'm also using Visual Studio Code to code this on Linux.
+I use PowerShell on Windows at work and have been experimenting with that instead of the PowerShell ISE.
+I like it.

 # List of functions

 # How to Use